 Years later in 1992, the new building that houses the art collection was built by the architect Rafael Moneo and was added as the headquarters of the Foundation.

 The Foundation Miró has different types of guided tours for you to enjoy his life and his main works of art produced in Mallorca.
-Thank some specialists, you will know the history, the techniques, the anecdotes and the details that will become your visit a unique experience.
+From the hand of specialists, you will know the history, the techniques, the anecdotes and the details that will make the visit a unique experience.

 Es Baluard Museu d’Art Modern i Contemporani de Palma is located on the perimeter of the bastion of Sant Pere, which forms part of the Renaissance walled enclosure that surrounded the city of Palma until the early 20th century.